jdevfullstack-tutorials/imac-review/README.md

 I feel like this is a very big mobile phone and the scaling is just exactly like that.

+And if you noticed that, I am not making it full screen just to save the landscape view.
+I still want to see the Desktop background too.
+If you have the full screen, most spaces will be just white just to fill the page, so it's an overkill.

 ## The Built-In Camera & Speaker
 The built-in speaker is an excellent one in terms of sound quality.
 It's